-Jatin Das is a painter, poet, sculptor, muralist, print-maker, teacher, cultural expert and institution builder and has been working now for almost 60 years.
+Jatin Das is a painter, poet, sculptor, muralist, print-maker, teacher, cultural expert and Founder Chairman of the JD Centre of Art.

 Born in December 1941 in Mayurbhanj, Odisha, Das at 17, went to study at the Sir JJ School of Art, Bombay, under Prof. S.B.
 Palsikar.
 Since then, Das has held over 71 one-man shows.
 He has participated in numerous exhibitions, biennales and artist camps nationally and internationally including the Venice and Tokyo Biennale.
 His works are primarily in oil, watercolour, ink and conté.
 He has done several sculptures, graphics, murals, and installations and as a printmaker, many etchings, dry point, lithographs, and serigraphs.
 Over the years, he has also designed many postal stamps for the Philately Department.
 Das is a member of the Poetry Society of India, New Delhi.

 In 2012 he was conferred the prestigious Padma Bhushan, one of the highest civilian awards in the country, presented by the President of India.
 He has also been awarded the D. Litt. by various universities including Rabindra Bharti University in Kolkata.
 His works have been featured in several public and private collections in India and abroad and have been auctioned by major international auctioneers.
 His large painting ‘The Journey of India: Mohenjo-Daro to Mahatma Gandhi’ (7x68ft), is at the Indian Parliament in New Delhi and was inaugurated in 2001 by the then Prime Minister, Shri Atal Bihari Vajpayee.